Welcome to the NBA DFS Bargains column, where we’ll take a close look at the best “per dollar” acquisitions for tonight’s daily fantasy slate.

 Please note, these player picks were organized early in the day.
 For NBA contests, always check starting lineups and injury reports closer to game time.
 There’s typically a flurry of pertinent injury news in the hour prior to lineup lock, which could open up additional sources of value.
 Be sure to keep an eye on the NBA Headlines and Injuries desk.

-We will focus on the three-game main slate starting at 7:30 ET.
+We will focus on the seven-game main slate starting at 7:00 ET.